 Let’s start with the lens options available and the price ranges.

-Prime Lenses for Full Frame/APSC DSLRs
+The Best Wildlife Lens for Full Frame/APSC DSLRs

 500mm and 600mm F4 lenses from Canon and Nikon have for years been the standard for professional photographers and very serious (or rich) amateurs.
 These lenses are enormous, flashy, heavy, and with extraordinary image quality.